 Human trafficking is a form of modern-day slavery.
 Victims who are forced, defrauded or coerced into labor or sexual exploitation.
 It is estimated that approximately 800,000 to 900,000 victims are trafficked annually across international borders, and between 14,000 and 17,000 of those victims are trafficked into the US.
-These estimates include men, women and children.
-Trafficking is a crime which is often hidden from view and difficult to identify.
-Trafficking victims may suffer physical and emotional abuse, rape, financial exploitation, threats against themselves and their families, passport theft, and even death.
-While the precise extent of the problem in Connecticut is not clear at this time, it is certain that victims of trafficking are present in the state.

 In cooperation with the U.S. Attorney’s Office for the District of Connecticut and federal and local law enforcement, Project Rescue was established to provide help to these victims.
 The aims of this program are:

 Under the Project, comprehensive services include: